-I am currenty an associate professor in computer science at the University of British Columbia (Okanagan campus).
+I am currenty a professor in computer science at the University of British Columbia (Okanagan campus).

-- designing a road at minimal cost while still satisfying regulatory and safety constraints in collaboration with my colleagues in mathematics and engineering, and in partnership with a private company.
+- modeling and applications of optimization.
+My main project focuses on designing a road at minimal cost while still satisfying regulatory and safety constraints.
+It is a collaboration with colleagues in mathematics, statistics, and engineering; and in partnership with a private company.

 I am looking for graduate students who are interested in these topics especially to work on my current projects.
 If you are interested, please contact me.
 (There are ongoing graduate funding opportunities.)